blacksnowsoon/rsize-images-api/readme.md

  ## Instructions
  by cloning this project -- in the cli just write npm install will install all the dependencies it need for the project
+ * npm run prettier will syle the code
+ * npm run start will start a localhost in dev mode
+ * npm run jasmine will start the test on the dist folder
+ * npm run build will build the app create a dist folder and compile the code move the necessary files and folder from the src to dist
+ * npm run clean will delete the dist folder

  ## dependencies